MFA Program in Design

 How to Apply

 To apply to the MFA in Design at UC Davis, click here.
 It is important that you read the information about MFA Applications on this page, where you will see the Admission Requirements, and find a link for Portfolio Submission.
-For questions, please contact the Graduate Programs Administrator by email or call 530- 752-8710.
+For questions, please contact Melany Miners, the Graduate Programs Administrator, by email or call 530- 752-8710.

 The Department of Design at UC Davis offers graduate students a unique opportunity to work with a dedicated and renowned design faculty within one of the nation’s top public research universities.
-We support diversity in the makeup of our faculty and student body as well as in our research and focus on social justice.
-Our graduate students have the option to focus on intensive studio activity, work on collaborative projects with other design students and faculty, focus on sustainability and its relationship to the design practice, and take advantage of collaborative opportunities with over 100 departments and programs at UCD.
+We support diversity in the makeup of our faculty and student body as well as in our research and focus on social justice, sustainability and public interest.
+Our graduate students have the option to focus on intensive studio activity, work on collaborative projects with other design students and faculty, and take advantage of collaborative opportunities with over 100 departments and programs at UCD.
 These range from the arts and humanities, to social science and politics, to biological science and agriculture, and projects with UCD’s Professional Schools of Medicine, Law, or Veterinary Medicine.

-The goal of the MFA in Design is to provide advanced studies in design research.
-Studio faculty have expertise in visual communication (environmental, information, print and screen-based), exhibition, fashion, history, interior architecture, lighting, and textiles.
-Other faculty specialize in the history and theory of design, predominantly from the nineteenth century to the present, paying close attention to interpreting design within its social, political and ideological contexts.
-Graduate studies allows you to take seminars and work with faculty across these areas of design while exploring your own particular studio-based research, which might primarily address one of the above areas or cross back and forth between them.
-Graduates will be prepared for careers in both academia and professional practice.
+The goal of the MFA in Design is to provide advanced studies in design research and practice.
+Faculty have expertise in design theory, exhibition, fashion, history, information, interaction, interior architecture, immersion, lighting, product, textiles, time-base, visual communication and wearables, among others.
+Some faculty specialize in the history and theory of design, predominantly from the nineteenth century to the present, with emphasis on interpreting design within its social, political and ideological contexts.
+Graduate studies allows students to take seminars and work with faculty across these areas of design while exploring individual studio-based research, which might address one or more of the above areas.
+Graduates are prepared for careers in both academia and professional practice.

 Exhibition Design is a synthesis of multiple design disciplines that come together to communicate objects, information and ideas across a range of spatial environments.
 Architecture, industrial, graphic, lighting, and interactive design combine with an understanding of learning and human factors to shape peoples experiences in cultural, commercial and entertainment venues.
 Exhibit designers develop designs for museums, trade shows, theme parks, theater sets, and retail environments.
 Currently on our faculty, Tim McNeil and Brett Snyder are experienced exhibition designers, and the California Lighting Technology Center (run by faculty Michael Siminovitch and Kostas Papamichael) offers outstanding resources for studies in lighting and visual merchandising.